xenify-io/litepaper/README.md

 The accrued native token rewards generated from swap fees incentivise users to burn XEN or USDy on Day 1, thereby creating protocol-owned liquidity.
 With 100% of the burn fees being used to create liquidity, a powerful positive feedback loop is formed.
 As more users swap on Xenify to be part of the airdrop, it entices additional users to burn on Day 1.
 This leads to an increased amount of burn fees being collected, ultimately resulting in greater liquidity generation.

 At the end of Day 2, the protocol will initiate the first distribution of the Xenify Airdrop.
 This exclusive airdrop will be allocated among eligible participants in proportion to the value of their individual swap contributions relative to the total swap contributions collected during Day 1 and from swaps executed on Xenify before the launch.
-The 500,000 XNF tokens that make up the airdrop will be distributed by the the protocol on each new block over a period of 365 days.
+The 500,000 XNF tokens that make up the airdrop will be distributed by the protocol on each new block over a period of 365 days.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)